Posted By The Law Offices of Eugene G. Bruno, P.C. Posted in: Wrongful Death.

 If your loved one has lost their life in a police incident, we want to extend our condolences.

 We want to say upfront that we recognize the hardships that the men and women in law enforcement face every day.
 We also recognize that sometimes police officers use excessive and unnecessary force.
 When that happens, the incidents need to be investigated thoroughly.
 Only by bringing these incidents to light will they begin to decline.
 If you need a San Diego wrongful death attorney, you can count on Eugene G. Bruno to be by your side.
-You can contact us for a free consultation by clicking here or calling us as 619-577-4077.
+You can contact us for a free consultation by clicking here or calling us at 888-278-6688.